nikarh/docker-images/fileserver-sftpd-backup/README.md

 # nikarh/fileserver-sftpd-backup

 This image can be used to make daily backups of your data.
 You can mount something to a `/volumes` folder.
-Each folder inside will be treated as a candidate for a backup, e.g. if you have `/volumes/A`, `/volumes/B` and `/volumes/C`, then `A`, `B` and `C` will be considered as separate entities.
+Each folder inside will be treated as a candidate for a backup, e.g. if you have `/volumes/A`, `/volumes/B` and `/volumes/C`, then `A`, `B` and `C` will be considered separate entities.
-Each candidate for a backup will be tar-xzipped, a timestamp will be appended to a filename, and a file will be copied to SFTP server.
+Each candidate for a backup will be tar-zipped, a timestamp will be appended to a filename, and a file will be copied to the SFTP server.
 This tool will try to keep only the latest N number of backups per candidate.

 ## Usage